Fladholmen Lighthouse

-Fladholmen Lighthouse or Flatholmen Lighthouse (Fladholmen/Flatholmen fyr) is a coastal lighthouse in Sola municipality in Rogaland county, Norway.
+Fladholmen Lighthouse (Fladholmen fyr; unofficial: Flatholmen) is a coastal lighthouse in Sola Municipality in Rogaland county, Norway.
 The lighthouse is located on a small, flat islet located just west of the village of Tananger.
 The lighthouse was established in 1862, rebuilt in 1952, and replaced with an electric lamp in 1984.

 The 8.2 m tall, concrete lighthouse is white with a red top.
 The light sits at an elevation of 17.5 m above sea level.
 The occulting light is on for 3 seconds, then off for 3 seconds.
 The light is white, red or green depending on the direction.
 The 35,100-candela light can be seen for up to 12.5 nmi.
 The station includes at least two 1 1/2-story keeper's houses and several other buildings.